Salted Caramel Macaron

 After trying the Salted Caramel Macaron at Pix Patisserie and paying $2 for one little piece, I was determined to come home and make a whole batch of them.
 After a long day I came home and started gathering all the ingredients needed to make these little jewels.
 Dug up my old and trusted recipe for macarons and off I went…

-Out of 3 different flavor combinations that I made that day, these were the best, but that’s not much of a surprise, caramel is one of my favorite!
+Out of 3 different flavor combinations that I made that day, these were the best, but that’s not much of a surprise, caramel is one of my favorites!

 Salted Caramel Macaron